Ab494/ai-study-buddy-91/README.md

-# AI StudyBuddy Project 🚀
+# My TypeScript Vite Project 🚀

 A modern web application built with **TypeScript** and **Vite**, designed for speed, scalability, and easy deployment.
 This project is hosted on **[Netlify](https://www.netlify.com/)** for seamless CI/CD and fast global delivery.